 The CEELI Institute at the United Nations

-The CEELI Institute was proud to have been selected as a Panel Organizer for the recent High-Level Meeting of the United Nations Global Judiciary Integrity Network, held in Doha, Qatar, 25-27 February, 2020.
+The CEELI Institute was proud to have been selected as a Panel Organizer for the most recent session of the United Nations Global Judiciary Integrity Network, held in Doha, Qatar, in February 2020.
 The Global Judicial Integrity Network was created by the UN in 2018 to assist judiciaries across the globe in strengthening judicial integrity and preventing corruption in the justice sector, in line with article 11 of the United Nations Convention against Corruption.
 The recent global program in Doha brought together over 600 judges and civil society organizations from over 100 countries.

 In Doha, the CEELI Institute organized and CEELI Executive Director Christopher Lehmann moderated the panel on “Judicial Independence: New Challenges and Judicial Governance Innovations.”
 The program was delivered in partnership with the Justice Studies Center of the Americas, based in Santiago, Chile.
 The session addressed the ways in which governments around the globe are limiting the independence of judiciaries, by using a combination of very public threats, as well as legislative and administrative actions and “reforms” designed to restrict the function of individual judges.
 The session also examined actions that high courts and judicial councils may take to counter such challenges and to ensure the independent and transparent functioning of the courts.